Web

 1 | <body class="bg-gray-100 text-black dark:bg-gray-900 dark:text-white"> |

-So let’s try to analyze the the app.py
+So let’s try to analyze the the app.py and see what we can find.

 1 |